RDCEP/psims/README.md

 Due to the size of these datasets, they are available only via Globus online.
 If you do not already have a Globus account, you may create one at globus.org.
-The endpoint name is called davidk#psims.
-Harmonized World Soil Database files are available in the /soils/hwsd200.wrld.30min directory.
-AgMERRA climate data is available in the /clim/ggcmi/agmerra directory.
+The endpoint name is *davidk#psims*.
+Harmonized World Soil Database files are available in the */soils/hwsd200.wrld.30min* directory.
+AgMERRA climate data is available in the */clim/ggcmi/agmerra directory*.

 Testing results
 ===============